George Martin: Commercial breakout (1963–1964)

 The Beatles returned to EMI Studios on 1 July to record a new single, "She Loves You".
-Martin liked the song but was skeptical of its closing chord, a major sixth cluster, which he found cliché.
+Martin liked the song but was sceptical of its closing chord, which he found cliché.
 The Beatles, now increasingly confident in their songwriting, pushed back.
-As Paul McCartney recalled, "We said 'It's such a great sound it doesn't matter; we've got to have it'".
-Martin and recording engineer Norman Smith changed the studio microphone arrangement for "She Loves You", giving the bass and drums a more prominent sound on the record.
-"She Loves You" was released in late August and instantly became a massive hit in the UK, signalling the beginning of national Beatlemania and becoming the best-selling UK single by any artist in the 1960s.
+Martin and the recording engineer Norman Smith changed the studio microphone arrangement for the song, giving the bass and drums a more prominent sound on the record.
+"She Loves You" was released in August and it would become the best-selling UK single by any artist in the 1960s.
+Around this time, the foundations for Beatlemania had been laid.
 Sometime in 1963, Martin and Brian Epstein arranged a loose formula to record two Beatles albums and four singles per year.
 The Beatles began work on their second LP on 18 July.
-Like their debut album, this record reflected the repertoire of the Beatles' contemporary stage act—at this time a mix of Lennon–McCartney originals and American R&B hits, particularly from Motown.
-Additional album sessions followed on 30 July and into September–October.
-Martin played piano on several of the tracks, including "Money (That's What I Want)", "You Really Got a Hold On Me", and "Not a Second Time", and also played Hammond organ on "I Wanna Be Your Man".
-Martin was particularly impressed with the Lennon–McCartney tune "It Won't Be Long" and chose it to be the album opener.
-With the Beatles came out on 22 November 1963 and spent 21 weeks atop the albums chart.
+Like their debut album, this record reflected the repertoire of the Beatles' contemporary stage act.
+Martin played piano on several of the tracks, including "Money (That's What I Want)" and "Not a Second Time", and also played Hammond organ on "I Wanna Be Your Man".
+With the Beatles came out in November 1963 and remained at no. 1 on the album charts for five months.